 The Maricela property shows no evidence of previous drilling or systematic exploration.
 The property has a number of small open pits and shafts where limited high grade material was mined in the 1950's and 1960's and shipped to a processing plant in Cananea.
-The Mexican geological survey conducted a small sampling program (24 samples) in 2000, and since then no significant work has been completed.
+Prior to the Company acquiring an interest in the Project, the most recent work conducted was a small sampling program (24 samples) conducted by the Mexican Geological Survey in 2000.